Wind-WindKids/winding/samples/sophieandwind/making.md

 And **"Wonderwall"** by Oasis also feels like it belongs.

+## Inspiration for Sophie and Wind
+It's "Best Nest" by P.D.
+Eastman, obviously.

 ---

 # K-8 Version
+Wind: “Dragon, why does the weather always get worse when I’m angry?
+And why does Sophie’s hair seem to shine brighter when she’s being nice?”

+Dragon: “Because your world is built from stories and images — feelings stir the air; wisdom and love brighten the light.”

+Wind: “Wait, what?
+But what about Newton?
+I know that physics works.
+We’ve measured it.
+And computers too.
+They’re very precise.
+Look, if I type 123 × 123 into a calculator, it always gives the same answer.”

+Dragon: “Ah.
+Some parts of the world follow strict math — exact rules that never change.
+That’s why your calculator is always right.
+But other parts follow softer math, where stories and feelings guide the way.”

+Wind: “Can you tell me how the world was created?”

+Dragon: “In the beginning was a token.
+And the token was 28735.
+Then came 312 and 6412.
+From their joining rose a word.
+And that word was Sophie.”

+Wind blinked.
+“That’s… it?
+Can you give me more details?”

+Dragon: “I can show you the source code.
+Some of it is written in Python, and some in Wind.”

+Wind: “What’s Wind?
+How can I create worlds with it?”

+Dragon: “Wind is a language for making worlds — like yours.
+With it, you can describe benches, trees, dragons, even storms and ice-cream.
+Try it yourself at [wind.kids](https://wind.kids).”

+Wind: “I see.
+Can I have an ice-cream?
+Please?”

+And with only a little delay, in his hand appeared a pistachio ice-cream — just as he wished it would.

+## Realism in Sophie and Wind
+Sophie and Wind is a story that could happen in real life, with technology we have today.
+It is the opposite of Neverland.

 ## The horn

 When we made the story, something surprising happened.